lisamurphy788/mytaxfreeshopping/README.md

  It also includes the main slogan/messaging.
  # INSERT IMAGE HERE
  #### **The about page**
+ The about page gives the user information about how tax free shopping in ireland works and what the rules are.
+It also includes an image at the top.
  # INSERT IMAGE HERE
  #### **How it works page**
+ The how it works page includes information on what a customer needs to do in order to shop tax free.
+There were some icons taken from fontawesome to display the actions.
+ It also gives the benefits of using my tax free shopping to get a refund.
+Some background gradial css color was used here.
  # INSERT IMAGE HERE
  #### **FAQ page**
+ The faq page includes a list of some of the main questions a tourist might have when trying to claim a refund.
+ The Faq page also includes a list of the three main irish airports along with some google maps.
  # INSERT IMAGE HERE
  #### **Contact**
+ The contact page includes a image of the cliffs of moher it is used a lot in marketing ireland as a destination.
+ The main item in this page is the contact form.
+This allows the user to send through a message to my tax free directly when they have any issues or questions.
+ The page also includes the actual address, phone and email for the company so the customer can contact them directly if they wish.
  # INSERT IMAGE HERE
 #### **Thank you page**
+This page appears when a customer successfully submits the contact form.
+It includes some text confirming they have successfully submitted and a background image.
  # INSERT IMAGE HERE
+ ### Future Features
+ - Add a mobile app to include geo fencing.
+ - Once the form has been submitted the user should get a confirmation email.
+ - Chat option for users